Developer-107/DinosaurGameAutomation/README.md

-This is the code for the Dinosaur game automation.
+# This is the code for the Dinosaur game automation.

-# take in mind that each coordinate is fit on the individual screen.
+take in mind that each coordinate is fit on the individual screen.
 U should set yours.
+More details in main.py...